JonathanArsac/nope_appregister/README.md

 # nope_appregister
-Register your git project fornope_boardgame
+Register your git project for nope_boardgame